 QUEEN ELIZABETH offers her hand to HASTINGS.

-God make Your Majesty joyful as you have been.
+God make Your Majesty joyful as you

 This is an unfortunate reference to current problems.

 a man whom everyone respects and trusts.

 missing here - Queen Margaret who was Lady Anne's mother-in-law

 and enemy to practically everybody else.
 In compensation, I added

 to the scene Lady Anne, who enters on Richard's arm as if they are

 now betrothed.
 Richard has secured an attractive consort, with